Table of Contents

 Technique

-- Targets vary based on clinic choice, but you can tilt the C-arm towards or away from the head to open up the target interspace as needed.
+- Targets vary based on clinical factors.
+Start with an AP view and tilt the C-arm towards or away from the head to open up your target interspace.

 - From here, choose an entry point on the skin, which can vary:

-- Sometimes starting below the target interspace gives you a more “flat” trajectory which is typical of epidurals.
+- Sometimes starting below the target interspace gives you a more “vertical” trajectory which is typical of epidurals.

 - But, since you have a C-arm as guidance if you have a large target interspace, you could start just above it and go “down the barrel” to get straight into the epidural space.

-- Sometimes starting over the lamina just below the interspace is helpful since you can contact bone to get a gauge of depth without having to check a lateral view.
+- You can start superficial to the lamina that sits just below the interspace: Aiming deep to contact bone/lamina will give you a gauge of depth without having to check a lateral view.
 Then you can walk up superiorly towards the interspace.

 - Once you choose an entry point, you can localize the skin and advance the need to anesthetize the subcutaneous tissue.